tomitan100/org.openhab.binding.bom/README.md

 - `${pid}` is the placeholder for product ID and gets replaced by the product ID you entered in the product ID field.
 If your product ID is IDR701 then it is equivalent to type in image=IDR701.background.png as the first layer.
 - Layer 1 will be obscured by layer 2, layer 2 will be obscured by layer 3, and so on.
 - Layer 3, `image=${series}`, is the placeholder for the image series.
-- These images are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default.
-You can specify a URL instead to merge images from other sources.
+- These images are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default (as specified in the _Transparencies directory path_).
+You can specify a URL instead to include from externalr sources.
 - Other transparancies available from the BOM ftp site are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
 Including/excluding these transparencies is equivalent to toggling these feature on/off on the BOM website.
-- When using _Rainfall_ series, you must not use `${pid}` placeholder as there is no matching transparencies.
-You will have to hard-code the name of the transparencies you would like to use..
-- It is possible to add image processing operation for each layer.
+- It is possible to add image manipulation operations in each layer.
 See below for more details.

-Supported image sources:
+Below is a list of supported external image sources:

 <table>
   <tr>